mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/licensing/add/index.md

 ## Prerequisites

-For licenses purchased via the [AWS Marketplace](https://aws.amazon.com/marketplace/), an AWS administrator must attach the [AWS managed policy](https://docs.aws.amazon.com/license-manager/latest/userguide/security-iam-awsmanpol.html#security-iam-AWSLicenseManagerConsumptionPolicy) `AWSLicenseManagerConsumptionPolicy` to the `AWSIAMRoleControlPlane` role created when [configuring AWS IAM policies for Konvoy](/dkp/konvoy/latest/choose-infrastructure/aws/iam-policies/).
+For licenses that you purchase from the [AWS Marketplace](https://aws.amazon.com/marketplace/), an AWS administrator must attach the [AWS managed policy](https://docs.aws.amazon.com/license-manager/latest/userguide/security-iam-awsmanpol.html#security-iam-AWSLicenseManagerConsumptionPolicy) `AWSLicenseManagerConsumptionPolicy` to the `control-plane.cluster-api-provider-aws.sigs.k8s.io` role created when [configuring AWS IAM policies for Konvoy](/dkp/konvoy/latest/choose-infrastructure/aws/iam-policies/).

 Without this policy attached to the role, Kommander cannot verify the license information provided in the steps below.